SAMcGee/CITC/stage-2-check.md

 1. Take a a breath, relax, and think about the situation
 2. Insist on gathering as much data as you can
 3. Think about the possible consequences of your actions

+Feel free to either continue to the next stage, or go back and revise some of the topics we discussed.

 [Continue!](../../CITC/stage-2)